-Cat.
-I This course provides an introduction to the core concepts in Data Science.
+Cat I (offered at least 1x per Year).
+This course provides an introduction to the core concepts in Data Science.
 It covers a broad range of methodologies for working with and making informed decisions based on real-world data.
 Core topics introduced in this course include basic statistics, data exploration, data cleaning, data visualization, business intelligence, and data analysis.
 Students will utilize various techniques and tools to explore, understand and visualize real-world data sets from various domains and learn how to communicate data results to decision makers.
-Recommended background: None

-Cat.
-I This course focuses on model- and data-driven approaches in Data Science.
+Cat I (offered at least 1x per Year).
+This course focuses on model- and data-driven approaches in Data Science.
 It covers methods from applied statistics (regression), optimization, and machine learning to analyze and make predictions and inferences from real-world data sets.
 Topics introduced in this course include basic statistics (regression), analytics (explanatory and predictive), basics of machine learning (classification and clustering), eigen values and singular matrices, data exploration, data cleaning, data visualization, and business intelligence.
 Students will utilize various techniques and tools to explore and understand real-world data sets from various domains.
-Recommended background: Data science basics equivalent to DS 1010, applied statistics and regression equivalent to MA2611 and MA 2612, and the ability to write computer programs in a scientific language equivalent to a CS programming course at the CS 1000 or CS 2000 level are assumed.

-Cat.
-I This course introduces core methods in Data Science.
+Cat I (offered at least 1x per Year).
+This course introduces core methods in Data Science.
 It covers a broad range of methodologies for working with large and/or high-dimensional data sets to making informed decisions based on real-world data.
 Core topics introduced in this course include data collection through use cycle, data management of large-scale data, cloud computing, machine learning and deep learning.
 Students will acquire experience with big data problems through hands-on projects using real-world data sets.
-Recommended background: Data science basics equivalent to DS 1010, and data analysis principles and modeling equivalent to DS 2010, knowledge of basic statistics equivalent to (MA2611 and MA 2612), and the ability to program equivalent to (CS 1004 or CS 1101 or CS 1102) and (CS 2102, CS2103 or CS 2119), as well as understanding of databases equivalent to (CS3431 or MIS3720) are assumed.

 Cat.
 I This course introduces the emerging techniques and infrastructures for big data management and analytics including parallel and distributed database systems, map-reduce, Spark, and NO-SQL infrastructures, data stream processing systems, scalable analytics and mining, and cloud-based computing.
 Query processing and optimization, access methods, and storage layouts developed on these infrastructures will be covered.
 Students are expected to engage in hands-on projects using one or more of these technologies.
 Recommended background: Knowledge in database systems at the level of CS4432, and programming experience are assumed.